isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 # Chapter 3 - Create an Azure Function for Reading Text from a Prescription Image

 ## Objective
 The business objective here is to read text from a prescription image.
 We'll use an Azure Function to do this.
-(It's a simple function, but the C# code is provided for you so no coding experience is required.)
+(It's a simple function, the C# code is provided for you so no coding experience is required).
 The code in Azure Function uses Azure AI Platform capabilies available as part of our Compute Vision Cognitive Service.
 At the end of chapter, you will be able use the AI Capabilities to read text from and image.

 ## Azure Concepts/Terms
 * Azure Functions - Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
 It's server-less so you can write just the code you need for the problem at hand without worrying about a whole application or the infrastructure to run it.